TommasoTarchi/My_UL_library/README.md

 To use these methods you can follow these simple steps:

-1. Download [this directory](UL_lib) in your working directory
+1. Download the [library directory](UL_lib) and the [YAML file](environment.yaml), and place them in your working directory.

-2. Substitute your environment's name to `<your_env_name>` in the first line of `environment.yml`, and build the conda environment using:
+2. Substitute your environment's name to `<your_env_name>` in the first line of `environment.yaml`, and build the conda environment using:

 ````
-$ conda env create -f environment.yml
+$ conda env create -f environment.yaml
 ````

-3. (Optional) remove `environment.yml`, to make the library cleaner
+3. (Optional) remove `environment.yaml`, to make the library cleaner.

 4. use the desired classes/functions by importing them into your python script: